Category Archives: Concrete Surface Repair

-If you suspect plumbing, interior, roof or basement issues, you’ll need a professional to inspect and provide a solution to these problems.
-For cracks, tilting or other common concrete problems on your patio, sidewalk, driveway or foundation, Polyjacking.com is expert at diagnosing and repairing concrete structures and foundations.
+If you suspect plumbing, interior, roof, or basement issues, you’ll need a professional to inspect and provide a solution to these problems.
+For cracks, tilting, or other common concrete problems on your patio, sidewalk, driveway, or foundation, Polyjacking.com is an expert at diagnosing and repairing concrete structures and foundations.
 Call us today!

 Poor Yard Drainage

-Sometimes yards, driveways and sidewalks in Kansas and Missouri can be flooded during March and April.
+Sometimes yards, driveways, and sidewalks in Kansas and Missouri can be flooded during March and April.
 Melting snow and springtime rains can lead to excess water and slow runoff.
-Poor yard drainage may cause many problems in your lawn, gardens, external concrete walkways and foundation, including:
+Poor yard drainage may cause many problems in your lawn, gardens, external concrete walkways, and foundations, including: